 - Ages 6 and older: place consistent limits on the time spent using media, and the types of media, and make sure media does not take the place of adequate sleep, physical activity and other behaviors essential to health.

 - Ages 10-18: the CDC recommends no more than 1-2 hours of total screen time per day.

-Next, you need to consider the different personalities in your home.
+Next, when speaking about screen time balance, you need to consider the different personalities in your home.

 For example, my daughter can exceed the recommended daily technology allotment with little to no impact to her personality.
 On the other hand, if my son goes on technology for over an hour a day he seems irritable and moody.

 Consider how technology impacts each individual in your home.